 Creating great TikTok content is one thing; getting people to actually look at it is another.
-But harness the power of TikTok hashtags to complement your editing techniques, and you’ll be set to conquer the TikTokosphere (a cool new phrase that is not taking off at the rate I want it to).
+But if you harness the power of TikTok hashtags, you’ll be set to conquer the TikTokosphere (a cool new phrase that is not taking off at the rate I want it to).

 Here’s how to master the fine art of the TikTok hashtag to ensure your TikTok marketing strategy will make a splash in the thrashing white-water rapids of today’s hottest social network.

 Bonus: Get a free TikTok Growth Checklist from famous TikTok creator Tiffy Chen that shows you how to gain 1.6 million followers with only 3 studio lights and iMovie.